UadKLab/CLIPPER-2.0/README.md

 ## Input files

-###Condition file (optional, but required for statistical tests and most visualizations)
+### Condition file (optional, but required for statistical tests and most visualizations)
 The condition file is a text file where each line represents a condition.
-The first string on the line is the name of the condition, and the rest of the strings, space-separated, are columns corresponding to that condition.
+The first string on the line is the name of the condition, and the rest of the strings are space-separated specific identifyers for the columns corresponding to that condition (An example is found in tests/...).

 Example of condition file format: